NBISweden/course_chipseq/labs/extra.md

 cat ../../results/xcor/rest.xcor_metrics.txt
 ```

-The shape of the strand cross-correlation can be more informative than the summary statistics, so do not forget to view the plot.
+The shape of the strand cross-corrlelation can be more informative than the summary statistics, so do not forget to view the plot.
 - compare the plot `hela1_xcor.pdf` (cross correlation of the first replicate of REST ChIP in HeLa cells, using subset chromosome 1 and 2 subset data) with cross correlation computed using the all chromosomes data set (figures 1 - 3)
 - compare with the ChIP using the same antibody performed in HepG2 cells (figures 4 - 6).